wefner/footy/README.md

 Python library for footy.eu website.

-Download season calendar for Footy competitions.

 Version 1.0 is deprecated.
+Please see USAGE

 # TODO
-- [ ] Local team and Visiting team attribute
+- [X] Local team and Visiting team attribute
 - [ ] Division reference in Team
+- [X] Generate calendar
-- [ ] Generate calendar
+- [ ] Look for a calendar module that support unicode
 - [ ] Tests..